-There are two main numbers used to identify your Allegro Breeze.
+There are two main numbers used to identify your Allegro Bus.
 The Vehicle Identification Number (VIN) is the legal identification of the completed vehicle.
 The VIN is the number used by the state for vehicle identification and registration.
-Additionally, there is a Tiffin Motorhomes serial number (Figure 1-3).
-The Tiffin number is needed when you plan to make an appointment for service or ordering parts through your Tiffin Motorhomes Dealership or Service Center.
+Additionally, there is a Tiffin Motorhomes serial number.
+The Tiffin number is needed when you plan to make an appointment for service or ordering parts through your Tiffin Motorhomes Dealership or service or ordering parts through your Tiffin Motorhomes Dealership or Service Center.
 This number can be found on the side of the dashboard.
-A typical sample of this identification label is shown, above, on the right.
+A typical sample of this identification label is shown in Figure 1-3.